YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>Kill i For i=1:1:5 Write !,i
+   YDB>Kill i For i=1:1:5 Write !,i
    1
    2
    3
    4
    5
-   GTM>Write i
+   YDB>Write i
    5
-   GTM>
+   YDB>

 This FOR loop has a control variable, i, which has the value one (1) on the first iteration, then the value two (2), and so on, until in the last iteration i has the value five (5).
 The FOR terminates because incrementing i would cause it to exceed the limit.
 Notice that i is not incremented beyond the limit.

 Example:

 .. parsed-literal::
-   GTM>FOR x="hello",2,"goodbye" WRITE !,x
+   YDB>FOR x="hello",2,"goodbye" WRITE !,x
    hello
    2
    goodbye
-   GTM>
+   YDB>

 This FOR loop uses the control variable x and a series of arguments that have no increments or limits.
 Notice that the control variable may have a string value.

 Example:

 .. parsed-literal::
-   GTM>For x="hello":1:-1 Write !,x
+   YDB>For x="hello":1:-1 Write !,x
-   GTM>ZWRite x
+   YDB>ZWRite x
    x=0
-   GTM>
+   YDB>

 Because the argument has an increment, the FOR initializes the control variable x to the numeric evaluation of "hello" (0).
-Then, YottaDB/GT.M never executes the remainder of the line because the increment is positive, and the value of the control variable (0) initializes to greater than the limiting value (-1).
+Then, YottaDB never executes the remainder of the line because the increment is positive, and the value of the control variable (0) initializes to greater than the limiting value (-1).

 Example:

 .. parsed-literal::
-   GTM>For y=-1:-3:-6,y:4:y+10,"end" Write !,y
+   YDB>For y=-1:-3:-6,y:4:y+10,"end" Write !,y
    -1
    -4
    -4
    0
    4
    end
-   GTM>
+   YDB>

 This FOR uses two limited loop arguments and one value argument.
 The first argument initializes y to negative one (-1), then increments y to negative four (-4).
 Because another increment would cause y to be less than the limit (-6), the first argument terminates with y equal to negative four (-4).
 The second argument initializes the loop control variable to its current value and establishes a limit of six (6=-4+10).
 After two iterations, incrementing y again would cause it to be greater than the limit (6), so the second argument terminates with y equal to four (4).
-Because the final argument has no increment, the FOR sets y to the value of the third argument, and YottaDB/GT.M executes the commands following the FOR one more time.
+Because the final argument has no increment, the FOR sets y to the value of the third argument, and YottaDB executes the commands following the FOR one more time.

 Example:

 .. parsed-literal::
-   GTM>Set x="" For  Set x=$Order(ar(x)) Quit:x=""  Write !,x
+   YDB>Set x="" For  Set x=$Order(ar(x)) Quit:x=""  Write !,x

 This example shows an argumentless FOR used to examine all first level subscripts of the local array ar.
 When $ORDER() indicates that this level contains no more subscripts, the QUIT with the postconditional terminates the loop.